 Welsh Church Act Fund Notice

-Following the recent situation around COVID 19 and the lack of funding, it has been agreed by the Chair of the Welsh Church Act Fund Task and Finish Group that the meeting is deferred until October 2021.
+Following the recent situation around COVID 19 and the lack of funding, it has been agreed by the Chair of the Welsh Church Act Fund Task and Finish Group that the meeting is deferred until November/December 2022.

 The Welsh Church Act 1914 is an Act of Parliament under which the Welsh part of the Church of England was separated and disestablished.
 The Welsh Church Act Trust was established from the proceeds and assets, which were distributed evenly amongst the former County Councils in Wales and further divided between the Unitary Authorities with their establishment in 1996.

 Applications for financial assistance from the fund are invited from organisations, associations and clubs for various schemes operating within the County Borough of Conwy.
-These are considered on a biannual basis by Members of the Council at an appropriate meeting to be held in June/July and November/ December.
+These are normally considered on a biannual basis by Members of the Council at an appropriate meeting to be held in June/July and November/December.
+However, due to the lack of funding the meeting will be held once this year on an annual basis in November/December.

 The charitable purposes for which the fund may be applied are as follows: